nhh979/personal_website/_pages/about.md

 I consider myself a lifelong learner with curiosity.
 I've have completed various online courses, from Statistics to Machine Learning, on platforms like Coursera, DataCamp, Udemy, etc.

-This blog site is a collection my learning notes from my readings, school courses, personal project, etc. It's a okace where I can practice my writing skill, stay motivated and keep up with my studies.
+This blog site is a collection my learning notes from my readings, school courses, personal project, etc. It's a place where I can practice my writing skill, stay motivated and keep up with my studies.